Follow the link for the event info.

 Writing for Technical Purposes, Nick Jones

 Nick referred to and talked about some of the contents of an in-firm book on the writing of technical English that he was just completing.
 He focussed primarily on the writing of descriptions and instructions.
+(No handout).

 Lessons in Contract English.
 Coming into Force Clause, Jim Faulkner